-Buffalo wings get an upgrade with the addition of beer.
-Beer and hot sauce are simmered with garlic and butter for a rich, tasty wing sauce.
-Perfect for game day munching.
+Beer and buffalo hot sauce are simmered with garlic and butter in this wings recipe that’s perfect for game day munching.

-- In a medium sauce pan, whisk together, over medium heat, beer, buffalo sauce, butter, garlic, and sugar until simmering, about 4–5 minutes.
-Whisk cornstarch with ¼ cup of water and Worcestershire sauce.
+- In a medium saucepan, over medium heat, whisk together beer, buffalo sauce, butter, garlic, and brown sugar until simmering, about 4–5 minutes.
+Whisk cornstarch with ¼ cup of water.
 Pour in cornstarch mixture, and whisk until slightly thickened.
+Add in the Worcestershire sauce, and stir.
 Remove from heat, and set aside.

 - Heat oil in a fryer or dutch oven to 350°F.

 - Drain wings, and pat dry with a paper towel.
-Gently place wings in batches, in the fryer.
+Gently place wings into the fryer in small batches.
 Fry for 6–8 minutes or until crispy and cooked through.
 Remove from the fryer, and place in a bowl.

-- Toss wings with sauce, and serve with celery sticks, carrots sticks and blue cheese or ranch dressing.
+- Toss wings with sauce, and serve with celery sticks, carrot sticks, and blue cheese or ranch dressing.

 Tip: You can cook the chicken wings in the oven instead of deep frying.
 Preheat oven to 400°F, and cook for 12 minutes or until golden brown and cooked through.

-*Or, if using an air fryer, heat to 380°F, and bake for 15–20 minutes—or until crispy—turning the wings every 5 minutes.
+*If using an air fryer, heat to 380°F, and bake for 15–20 minutes or until crispy, turning the wings every 5 minutes.